EDII Supported Artisan Wins National Honour for Mashroo Revival, Despite Odds

 About Project HandMade in India (HMI)

 HandMade in India (HMI) – II, the three-year project (2024-27) is sponsored by HSBC.
-The project is being implemented in Bhuj and Erode location and aims to benefit over 1000 weavers and artisans through capacity-building in natural dyes, market linkages, engagement of designer, creating market linkages, product development, participating in exhibitions and seminars and linking to government schemes dedicated to the handloom sector to grow weaves and improve their livelihood and entrepreneurship sessions.
+The project team is implementing it in Bhuj and Erode and aims to benefit over 1000 weavers and artisans by building capacity in natural dyes, engaging designers, creating market linkages, developing products, participating in exhibitions and seminars, and linking them to government schemes dedicated to the handloom sector to grow weaves, improve livelihoods, and conduct entrepreneurship sessions.

 EasyShiksha not only helps you learn but also encourages innovation through real-world projects, giving you the tools to take an idea beyond the classroom.